10 Things Successful Tourism Operators Do Differently

 They spend time learning how to optimise it for search, creating content for their blog and working with web partners or staff to keep their website optimised (including for mobile) and performing well.

-10. Build relationships with influencers
+10. Build relationships

 From there, they leverage any opportunities that come their way from these partners.